sinancansevinc/BlogAPI/README.md

 ## Configure the MSSQL database:

 Create a new MSSQL database.
-Update the connection string in the project  configuration files to point to your database.
+Update the connection string in the project appsettings,  configuration files to point to your database.
 Install the required dependencies:

 -Open the solution in Visual Studio or your preferred development environment.